 Looking good (ie. having a nice body that you and others admire) is one thing, while having a body that is going to be functional for a long time is quite another thing.

-However, one workout – call it the “beach body workout”, really has nothing to do with how “functional” your body is.
+One workout – call it the “beach body workout”, really has nothing to do with how “functional” your body is.
 And perhaps you think you can have it all, and that if you do the beach body workout, you’ll be totally ok to do stuff like this…

 …Or how about this?